A privacy-focused VPN which delivers on this core remit but is still lacking in some other areas.

 We felt that the ProtonVPN Plus package is the closest equivalent to the standard packages offered by other VPNs.
 The Visionary Plan has a lot of bonus features but is very pricy.

 The free version is a great option but it is so restricted that it is really nothing more than a free trial.

 On that basis, ProtonVPN's pricing is a little on the high side.
 There are lots of bonus features as you move up the price plans, including access to their popular ProtonMail email service too.
 But many users won't want ProtonMail but just a decent VPN service and for that, these deals are expensive.

 If you can make do with a lesser service, the Basic package is a reasonable price but for similar money, other VPNs offer a lot more.

 If you're an advanced user, you may be happy to pay a premium but as a general everyday VPN user, ProtonVPN may be a little on the expensive side.

 Like their connection speeds, we found ProtonVPN to be a little inconsistent.
 Some of its features are superb but there is still plenty of room for improvement.

 Its policies and no logs guarantee are impressive.
-On security, we are impressed too, although we would like to see a little more flexibility in protocols.
+On security, we are impressed too.
+There is AES 256-bit encryption, their impressive secure core feature, and user-friendly security features like split tunneling, although we would like to see a little more flexibility in protocols.

 30-day money back guarantee